James O. McKinsey: Biography

-Youth, education and early career

 McKinsey was born in 1889 in Gamma, Missouri, son of James Madison McKinsey and Mary Elizabeth (Logan) McKinsey.
 After attending regular public school, McKinsey initially received training as a teacher at the Warrensburg Teachers College, now University of Central Missouri, where in 1912 he obtained his Bachelor of Pedagogy.

-McKinsey continued to study law at the University of Arkansas, where he obtained his law degree one year later, in 1913.
-In 1914 he studied bookkeeping at the St. Louis University, and started his working career by teaching bookkeeping at St. Louis University.
+McKinsey continued to study law at the University of Arkansas, where he obtained his Bachelor of Laws in 1913.
+In 1914 he studied and taught bookkeeping at the St. Louis University.

-Next McKinsey entered the University of Chicago, where in 1917 he obtained his BPhil degree.
-After serving in the U.S. Army in World War I, he returned to the University of Chicago.
-There in 1919 he obtained his MA in commerce and passed the Certified Public Accountant (CPA) examination, to act as certified public accountant in the State of Illinois.
+Next, McKinsey entered the University of Chicago, where in 1916 he obtained his Bachelor of Philosophy and Master of Arts in 1917, both in commerce.
+McKinsey was then drafted into the United States Army in 1917; he would rise in the ranks from private to lieutenant in the Ordnance Department and was discharged in 1919.
+While in the Army, McKinsey believed that the logistics process lacked efficiency.

+From 1917 to 1920, McKinsey was an instructor and assistant professor of accounting at Chicago.
+McKinsey became a certified public accountant in Illinois in 1919.

+In 1920, McKinsey married Alice Louise Anderson; they had two children.
+McKinsey then became a lecturer in accounting at Columbia University from 1920 to 1921.